anjakuchenbecker/anjakuchenbecker.github.io/_posts/2020-6-20-Project-Presentation-Smart-Home-Solution-Part-1.md

 # Screenshots
 Because images says more than a thousand words let's start with screenshots.
+Please note that I have blackened the parts containing the sensitive information and pictures from my cameras.

 ## Dashboard - Camera
 ![_config.yml]({{ site.baseurl }}/images/Screenshot_Smart_Home_Web_App_1.png)